fran-penedo/rssify/README.md

 So I hacked together this very simple rssify.py script.
 It reads from a config file your websites you want to rssify.
 It could be easily extened for more features if needed.
-For now it only parses the title and date via css selectors and generates a feed.xml file which can be imported into newsboat/newsbeuter or I guess any other rss reader.
+For now it parses the title, url, date and content via css selectors and generates a feed.xml file which can be imported into newsboat/newsbeuter or I guess any other rss reader.

-It can also evaluate set an url for each link, either obtaining the 'href' attribute of an 'a' element or evaluating an expression over the 'item_url' element.
+For title, url and content, you can evaluate an expression over the 'item_title', 'item_url' or 'item_content' element, which are in a variable named 'title', 'url' or 'content'.
+If no function is defined, it gets text, href and text respectively by default.

+You can specify several date formats separated by '|'.

 ```config.ini
 [options]